Medical Cannabis for Multiple Sclerosis in the UK

 I have progressive MS. Can I still access medical cannabis?

-Yes, patients with secondary or primary progressive MS can be considered if they experience qualifying symptoms such as spasticity or neuropathic pain and have not responded adequately to conventional treatments.
+Yes.
+Patients with secondary or primary progressive MS can be considered if they experience qualifying symptoms such as spasticity or neuropathic pain and have not responded adequately to conventional treatments.

 Clinics that treat Multiple Sclerosis